Roxonn-FutureTech/Roxonn-Node/memory-bank/activeContext.md

 ## Current Focus

-The current focus is on providing a plan to run the exo project on the user's EC2 instance.
+The current focus is on integrating the "Roxonn-aware" exo node with the Roxonn platform backend, which will dispatch tasks and call the ProofOfCompute smart contract.

 ## Recent Changes